RUTHRAN-SEC/AWS-Cloud-Engineer-Lab/day-03-iam-policy-hardening/Readme.md

 **AWS-003: Excessive Developer Permissions**

 > A security review found a developer with an `s3:*` / `Resource: *` policy.
 The developer only needs to work with one S3 bucket.
-Investigate, identify the risks, replace with least-privilege permissions, and prove the developer can still do their job.
+Investigate, identify the risks, replace with least privilege permissions and prove the developer can still do their job.

 ## Objective